Luuk-Dev/YT-Stream/README.md

 * quality: The quality of the video (high or low)
 * highWaterMark: The highWaterMark for the Readable stream
 * download: A boolean which defines whether to automatically download and push the chunks in the Readable stream (`stream` property of the `Stream` class) the video or not (default `true`)

+> Warning: By setting the `download` option to `false`, it is not guaranteed that the provided url contains the requested video/audio.
+Make sure to check for any possible location headers when making a request to this url.
 ```js
 const ytstream = require('yt-stream');
 const fs = require('fs');